kevbuchanan/idea-board/README.md

-# Waza Board
+# Idea Board

-Share notes on ideas for waza projects.
+Share notes on ideas for projects.

 ## Setup